AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 ------------------------

 For single point sampling of the effluent response curve, skew increases as the dispersion level in the reactor increases.
 The degree of skew depends on the dispersion coefficient, the velocity in the x-direction, and the length of the reactor.
-Peclet values in the range :math:`100\mathrm{<}$Pe$\mathrm{<}$$\mathrm{\infty}` result in a symmetric response curve.
+Peclet values in the range :math:`100\mathrm{<}Pe \mathrm{<} \mathrm{\infty}` result in a symmetric response curve.

-Response curve skew makes the assumption of a symmetrical normal distribution curve inappropriate and a new relationship between the variance and the dispersion coefficient (or \textit{Pe}) has to be determined.
+Response curve skew makes the assumption of a symmetrical normal distribution curve inappropriate and a new relationship between the variance and the dispersion coefficient (or *Pe*) has to be determined.
 Boundary conditions affect the determination of the dispersion coefficient.
 The relationship between the Peclet number and variance for open systems is given by

 .. math::
     :label: eq_Reactor_sigma_open